JsBergbau/MiTemperature2/README.md

 With original firmware where you connect to each sensor every 6 seconds an measurement is sent and storing every 10 seconds a measurement is a good value.

+ATC mode uses passive scanning for saving battery life of the sensors.
+Read more about this here https://github.com/JsBergbau/MiTemperature2/issues/41#issuecomment-735361200

 ## Tips

 Use `sudo hcitool lescan --duplicate` to get the MAC of your Sensor.